 Making Connections at Georgetown

-Travel outside of the U.S. with GlobeMed or Center for Social Justice Alternative breaks (such as JUHAN Oaxaca) or in the D.C. area with GU Students for Health and Medical Equity to serve communities that lack adequate access to healthcare.
+Travel outside of the U.S. with GlobeMed or in the D.C. area with Center for Social Justice Alternative breaks (such as Health & Society) and GU Students for Health and Medical Equity (GUSHME) to serve communities that lack adequate access to healthcare.
 Learn about local health issues while giving back to the DC and campus community by volunteering with groups, such as Caring for Children with Cancer, GU Oncology Patient Support, and St. Elizabeth’s Outreach.
 For more student club information, visit Campus Groups.
-Participate in research and get published in the peer-reviewed Georgetown University Journal of Health Sciences or present at the Undergraduate Research Conference.
-Getting a job on or off campus can be another excellent way to build skills valued by employers.
+Participate in research and get published in the peer-reviewed Georgetown University Journal of Health Sciences and present at the Undergraduate Research Conference.
+On and off-campus jobs are another excellent way to build skills valued by employers.

-To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry level positions in the international health industry.
-Your resume should be one page Your resume should be one page.
+To better understand what skills you need to highlight on your resume, check out internships, fellowships, and entry-level positions in the global health industry.
+Your resume should be one page.
 Use strong action verbs and focus on your skills and accomplishments to show (not just tell) an employer that you have the required abilities.
 Be concise.
 See our resume section for more tips and advice.

-- Government/IOs: Center for Disease Control | National Institutes of Health | Food and Drug Administration | USAID | Peace Corps | Office of Global Affairs | U.S. Department of State | Top 10 Government Agencies for Public Health Jobs
+- Government: Centers for Disease Control and Prevention | National Institutes of Health | Food and Drug Administration | USAID | Peace Corps | HHS’s Office of Global Affairs | U.S. Department of State | Top 10 Government Agencies for Public Health Jobs

-- Bilateral/Multilateral Agencies: USAID| Pan American Health Organization (WHO) | United Nations | World Bank Group | UNWomen | United Nations Development Programme | United Nations Population Fund | UNAIDS
+- Bilateral/Multilateral Agencies: Pan American Health Organization (PAHO/WHO) | World Bank Group | UNWomen | United Nations Development Programme | United Nations Population Fund | UNAIDS

-- Nonprofit: Bill & Melinda Gates Foundation | Doctors without Borders | Save the Children | | The Carter Center | Global Fund for Women | Center for Reproductive Law and Policy | American Refugee Committee | The American Red Cross | Research-focused NGOs
+- Nonprofit: Bill & Melinda Gates Foundation | Doctors without Borders | Save the Children | | The Carter Center | Global Fund for Women | Center for Reproductive Law and Policy | American Refugee Committee | Kaiser Family Foundation | International Red Cross | Research-focused NGOs